Where to Stay at Zion National Park: A Complete Guide

-Zion National Park is one of our favorite national parks in the United States, with its surprisingly lush, green canyon juxtaposed with towering red rock walls, and the blue-green hues of the winding Virgin River.
-I have been multiple times, mostly with family growing up, and I joked to Alysha on our last trip that it was a VERY different experience from my previous visits, when I opted for reading Harry Potter in the car rather than going on a hike.
+I have been multiple times, mostly with family growing up, and I joked to Alysha on our last trip that it was a VERY different experience from my previous visits, when I opted for reading the new Harry Potter book in the car (it was the Goblet of Fire) rather than going on a hike.

 This time, we did our best to explore every facet of Zion – the hikes, the scenic drives, and also where to stay near Zion National Park.
 We spent an afternoon walking the main strip in the town of Springdale, passing countless hotels and B&B’s along the way to give us a good idea of where to start our research.
-While we haven’t stayed at every place on this list, we have visited them and done the research to figure out which places are worth staying at, and which aren’t.

 This guide to the best places to stay at Zion National Park will give you a range of options, whether you’re camping, you’re on a budget but want a hotel, or you’re looking for a worthwhile splurge for your time in Zion.